 Maternal and child health centres throughout Victoria

-There are maternal and child health centres in every local government area in Victoria, which are jointly funded by state and local governments and usually managed by local government.
-The centres are staffed by highly qualified maternal and child health nurses, with support from a range of other health professionals.
+Maternal and child health centres operate in local communities and are usually funded by state and local governments.
+Some centres may be managed by local councils while others are managed by health services.
+Centres are staffed by highly qualified maternal and child health nurses.

 During the home visit, the nurse will give you the location of your nearest centre, information about further visits and services, and how to contact a maternal and child health nurse at any time.